 Want your singers to "read music" but don't know where to start?
 Worried that teaching literacy will take away from concert preparation time?
 Want to get away from note-plunking and rote learning?
 You will leave this session ready to teach all your singers to be literate musicians.
 This hands-on workshop will cover the basics of the Movable Do system of Solfège (including hand-signs) and how to structure your teaching to mirror the way we learn spoken language.
 In only a few minutes per rehearsal your singers can begin learning repertoire without piano and develop better leadership, intonation and understanding.

 Included in the session handout is a packet of Core Literacy Drills that are carefully sequenced to lead singers from ground zero to full literacy.
 By taking a few minutes each day to develop Aural Literacy in your singers, they can begin to open their ears to the music they are making in class as well as in the world around them.
-Students begin dictating bass-lines from pop songs, creating their own harmonies to known melodies, and even producing their own a cappella arrangements of their favorite songs.
+Students begin dictating bass-lines from pop songs, creating their own harmonies to known melodies, and even producing their own a capella arrangements of their favorite songs.

 While you attend the conference, are your students rehearsing or watching a movie?
 Through Aural Literacy they can develop the skills and drive to continue to work through difficult repertoire on their own, without a conductor or even a piano!